The 2023 RAS Problem Solving Competition

 The criteria that judges will use to evaluate a solution include the following:

-- The quality of the presentation, to be given by three finalist teams at the Rail Applications Section Meeting at the 2020 INFORMS conference, that will be held virtually.
+• The quality of the presentation, to be given by three finalist teams at the Rail Applications Section Meeting at the 2023 INFORMS conference.

-Teams of up to three members can participate.
-At least one member of each finalist team must be available to present the team’s approach and results at the 2020 INFORMS Annual Meeting.
+Teams of up to five members can participate.
+At least one member of each finalist team must be available in-person or virtually for questions/answers at the 2023 INFORMS Annual Meeting.
 Winners will be announced after the session.

 - Brief statement describing what motivated you to participate.

 After submitting your registration email, you will receive an email confirming your team’s successful registration and eligibility, and you will be added to the competition’s channel in Slack.

 Can I publish?